The Official Headlining Host of Christmas Con, Jonathan will be appearing Friday, Saturday and Sunday.

 Autographs and Selfies will be cash only at artist’s table.

-Professional Photo Ops will be on sale at a later date.
+Professional Photo Ops are on sale now!

 You must have a valid entrance ticket in order to redeem a photo op.